LuigiStammati/DRY-Ansible-for-Network-Automation/docs/playbook-docs/pb_provision_ebgp_underlay_README.md

-# Provision EBGP Underlay
+# Playbook - Provision EBGP Underlay

 Playbook name: _pb_provision_ebgp_underlay.yml_

-This playbook first discovers the network topology, then generates the Junos configuration for underlay IP connectivity and EBGP peering over the physical interfaces to redistribute the loopback addresses.
+This playbook first discovers the network topology, then it generates the Junos configuration for underlay IP connectivity and EBGP peering over the physical interfaces to redistribute the loopback addresses.

 ## Requirements and Role Dependencies